• Free shipping on all orders

 Considerations When Performing CPR

-There are some serious ethics to consider when choosing to perform CPR on a fish.
+There are some serious ethics to consider when performing CPR on a fish.
 It can be a controversial act to carry out.
-The decision to commence CPR is normally a medical judgment made by a professional in a hospital setting.
+The decision to commence CPR is usually a medical judgment made by a professional in a hospital setting.
 The decision to start CPR untrained and at home with no medical equipment or advice is often a dangerous one.
-The fish cannot opt in or out themselves and lots of fish owners have had zero experience of resuscitation methods.
-There is a high chance that more damage than good may be done by the untrained hand.
+The fish cannot opt in or out themselves, and many fish owners have had zero experience with resuscitation methods.
+There is a high chance that the untrained hand may do more damage than good.

 Another serious point is that the fish will be in considerable pain and discomfort when they are out of the water.
-Performing CPR is extremely distressing for them and can be painful.
+Performing CPR is highly distressing to them and can be painful.
 In a lot of cases, as the fish has suffered so much already, often the kindest thing to do is to euthanize them.
-Attempting CPR may seem like the right thing to do, but if the fish suffers unduly because of this, it is inhumane.
+Attempting CPR may seem like the right thing to do, but if the fish suffers unduly because of it, it is inhumane.

-Another issue is that it is very difficult to gauge if a fish is in pain or not.
+Another issue is that it is challenging to gauge whether a fish is in pain.
 Cats and dogs have much more obvious ways of telling us if they are distressed or in pain.
-With fish, it is much more subtle, and they hardly show any signs at all.
-Therefore, it is not obvious if our fish are suffering so we don’t actually know what damage we are doing by performing CPR.
+It is much more subtle with fish, and they hardly show any signs.
+Therefore, it is not apparent if our fish are suffering, so we don’t know what damage we are doing by performing CPR.

-In a lot of cases, where fish have been out of water for a prolonged period, or if they have had an injury or illness in the tank which renders them unable to breathe, the kindest option is to perform humane euthanasia.
+In a lot of cases where fish have been out of water for a prolonged period, or if they have had an injury or illness in the tank that renders them unable to breathe, the kindest option is to perform humane euthanasia.

 Hepper_divider_fish_v1-2